Novel Constraints on Spin-Dependent Light Dark Matter Scattering: Direct detection at near sites

 The smallness of recoil energy creates the biggest challenge for this scheme: even though (\ref{Ge_counts}) is much larger than the limiting rates of \cite{Ackermann:2025obx}, dominant number of predicted events will fall under the Ge detection threshold.
 This energy is further reduced by the so-called quenching factor, when converted to equivalent electron ionization.
 For germanium detector, this quenching factor is on the order of $0.15$ in the relevant sub-keV energy range.

 The majority of events, especially for Ge detector, will be below the detection threshold, but their number just below the threshold can be very large.
 Therefore, in order to have a more realistic estimate of the signal, for both such detectors we need to consider the energy resolution of the signal.
 For both types of detectors the energy resolution follows a gaussian with standard deviations of 48 eV and 34 eV for the CONUS and CONNIE detectors respectively ~\cite{Ackermann:2025obx,CONNIE:2019xid,CONNIE:2024off}.
 Including this energy resolution factor, we calculate the predicted event rates.
 We then compare this theoretical rate to the reactor-on minus reactor-off rate for the corresponding signal energy range above threshold for the corresponding detector to constrain $m_{\chi}$ and $\sigma_{\chi\text{p}}$.
 The resulting constraints, or more precisely sensitivity limits, for the silicon detector and the germanium detector are given in Fig.\,\ref{fig:money_plot}.
 In both cases the resulting constraints are poor because the $\chi$ particles lack enough mass and energy to provide the nuclei with enough recoil energy that would be detectable.

+In order to use the {\em existing} experiments at natural water reactors, more in-depth treatment of DM pair production via ${\rm ^{56} Fe}(n,\chi\bar\chi){\rm ^{57} Fe}$ is needed, along with other energetic $M1$-type transitions.
+We estimate the pair-production of $\chi\bar\chi$ pairs in the reaction of neutron capture on iron following the general prescriptions for axion emission outlined in Ref. \cite{Avignone:1988bv}, and applied recently to ${\rm ^{56} Fe}(n,a){\rm ^{57} Fe}$ reaction in Ref. \cite{Waites:2022tov}.
+The occurrence of ${\rm ^{56} Fe}(n,\gamma){\rm ^{57} Fe}$ reaction is estimated using the analysis in Ref. \cite{TEXONO:2005fmk} performed for a commercial high-power natural pressurized water reactors.
+The resulting constraints are included in Fig.\,\ref{fig:money_plot}.